 That’s why professional development is so important.
 Effective training helps make sure that the people you hire have the skills they need to succeed.
 And ongoing development lets businesses add new skills, without having to take on additional risk from making new hires.

 When employers invest in continuing education, employees feel valued and motivated to excel.
-According to the LinkedIn Learning Report, companies who invest in training dramatically increase their retention rates: 94% of employees will stay longer in a workplace that provides educational opportunities.
+According to the LinkedIn Learning Report, companies who invest in training dramatically increase their retention rates, in fact…

 More and more companies recognize the value of learning and development and are willing to dedicate a budget towards it.
 But staff might not always see or appreciate the investment when it takes the form of a mid-week seminar, a conference ticket, or a guest speaker—especially when they weren’t the ones who chose the format, the timing, the lessons, or the ultimate credential.